isabelsanmartin/Master-UIMP-CSIC/DEC/Simple_DEC_Analysis.md

 ## Data description and access

 First, download the datasets and scripts needed to complete the task.
 Move into the `DEC` folder, where you can find all scripts and files needed for the practice.
 Inside this folder, create a second folder and name it `data`.
-Copy the *silversword.n4.range.nex* and the *silversword.tre*
+Copy the files: *silversword.n4.range.nex* and *silversword.tre* into this folder.

 ```
 mkdir data